etendosoftware/docs/compiled_docs.md

 #####  The ComponentProvider

 The previous steps added static resources (javascript and css) to the system.
-Now Openbravo should know where to find these resources when initializing and generating the user interface.
+Now Etendo should know where to find these resources when initializing and generating the user interface.
 For this the css and javascript and resources have to be registered.
 This is done through a ComponentProvider.
 For more detailed information on the ComponentProvider concept visit this  page  .